monobasic/react-simple-todos/README.md

-# React simple todos
+# Meteor/React simple todos
-This is React's Todos tutorial app with some tweaks.
+This is a simple Meteor.js/React.js Todos tutorial app.